TriumphLLC/Blend4Web/doc_src/particles_instancing.rst

 |

-**Активация**
+**Activation**

-Осуществляется как описано выше в разделе ``Настройки системы частиц -> Активация``. Здесь соответственно эмиттером будет выступать дерево, а частицами - ветки, листья и т.д.
+Performed as described in the ``Particle system setup -> Activation`` section (see above).
+In this case the tree is the emitter and the leaves and the small branches are the particles.

-Для эмиттера дополнительно можно сделать следующее:
+Additionally, the following operations can be performed for the emitter:

-    - создать вертексную группу, включающую вершины, на которых будут располагаться частицы
+    - create a vertex group which includes vertices on which the particles will be placed
-    - создать слой вертексного цвета для настройки Wind Bending дерева и листвы
+    - create a vertex color layer for the wind bending parameters of the tree and the leaves
-    - создать слой вертексного цвета для наследования его частицами (можно использовать, например, для подкраски частиц)
+    - create a vertex color layer to be inherited by the particles (for example it can be used for tinting the particles)

-**Настройка**
+**Setup**

-1. *Настройки случайного поворота*
+1. *Random rotation settings*

-Если включена опция ``Render > Randomize Initial Rotation``, то рекомендуется выставить вертикальную ось случайного поворота - ``Z axis`` (опция ``Render > Rotation Type``). Опция ``Render > Rotation Strength`` - на свое усмотрение.
+If the ``Initial Random Rotation`` checkbox is enabled, it is recommended to select the vertical axis for random rotation - ``Z axis`` (by using the ``Rotation Type`` menu).
+The ``Rotation Strength`` value can be set at will.

-2. *Настройки биллбординга*
+2. *Billboarding settings*

-Рекомендуется включить биллбординг, выставить тип ``Jittered`` (опция ``Render > Billboard Type``) и сделать его сферическим - ``Spherical`` (опция ``Render > Billboard Geometry``). Настройки ``Render > Jitter Amplitude`` и ``Render > Jitter Frequency`` - на свое усмотрение.
+It is recommended to enable billboarding, to set its type as ``Jittered`` (by using the ``Render > Billboard Type`` menu) and to make it spherical - ``Spherical`` (by using the ``Render > Billboard Geometry`` menu).
+The ``Render > Jitter Amplitude`` and ``Render > Jitter Frequency`` values can be set at will.

-3. *Настройки расположения частиц*
+3. *Particle position settings*

-Рекомендуется выставить опцию ``Emission > Emit From`` в значение ``Verts``, а в ``Vertex Group > Density`` выбрать вертексную группу эмиттера с вершинами для расположения частиц. Также нужно отключить опцию ``Render > Randomize Location and Size``.
+It is recommended to select the ``Verts`` value from the ``Emission > Emit From`` menu, and to select the emitter's vertex group (in the ``Vertex Group > Density`` field) which defines the positions of particles.
+Note, that the ``Render > Randomize Location and Size`` checkbox should be disabled.

-4. *Настройки эффекта ветра*
+4. *Wind effect settings*

-Рекомендуется включить наследование настроек из эмиттера - выставить ``Parent`` в опции ``Properties Inheritance > Wind Bending``. Затем у эмиттера в панели ``Object`` выбрать опцию ``Wind Bending`` и настроить параметры бендинга. Для дерева достаточно указать параметры ``Wind Bending > Main Bending > Angle`` и ``Wind Bending > Main Bending > Frequency``, а также вертексный цвет для бендинга - ``Wind Bending > Main Bending > Main Stiffness``.
+It is recommended to enable inheritance settings from the emitter - select the ``Parent`` in the ``Properties Inheritance > Wind Bending`` menu.
+Then for the emitter on the ``Object`` panel enable the ``Wind Bending`` checkbox and set up the bending parameters.
+For a tree, it is enough to specify the ``Wind Bending > Main Bending > Angle`` and ``Wind Bending > Main Bending > Frequency`` parameters and also a vertex color name for bending in the ``Wind Bending > Main Bending > Main Stiffness`` field.

 .. _particles_inheritance:

-5. *Настройки наследования вертексного цвета*
+5. *Vertex color inheritance settings*

-Для наследования частицами вертексного цвета эмиттера нужно указать имя цвета эмиттера и имя цвета частицы соответственно в полях ``Properties Inheritance > Vertex Color > From`` и ``Properties Inheritance > Vertex Color > To``. При наследовании цвет ближайшей к частице вершины эмиттера из ``From`` будет скопирован и размножен в цвет ``To`` частицы.
+For the emitter's vertex color to be inherited by the particles, it is required to specify both the emitter's vertex color name and the particle's vertex color name in the ``Properties Inheritance > Vertex Color > From`` and ``Properties Inheritance > Vertex Color > To`` fields respectively.
+As a result, the color of the emitter's vertex that is closest to the particle (specified in the ``From`` field) will be copied and propagated into the particle's ``To`` vertex color layer.

-Полученный таким образом вертексный цвет с именем ``Properties Inheritance > Vertex Color > To`` можно будет использовать в нодовом материале частицы для ее подкрашивания либо каких-то других эффектов.
+The resulting vertex color layer with the name specified in the ``Properties Inheritance > Vertex Color > To`` field can be used in the particle's node material for its tinting and for any other effects.

-6. *Настройки размеров частиц в зависимости от весовых коэффициентов вертексной группы*
+6. *Setting up the size of particles via vertex group weights*

-Для создания зависимости между размером частиц и весовым коэффициентом вертекса из вертексной группы укажите на панели ``Vertex groups > Length`` имя вертексной группы.
+In order to create dependency between the size of particles and vertex group weights, select the name of the desired vertex group in the ``Vertex groups > Length`` field.

-Для управления эффектом необходимо задать весовые коэффициенты в выбранной вертексной группе.
+The influence can be tweaked by setting weights in the selected vertex group.

 .. image:: src_images/particles_instancing/particle_settings.jpg
    :align: center